psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 "A participle by the story's brim
 A simple participle is to him,
-And it is nothing more! "
+And it is nothing more!"

 J. P. OWEN.